 Dickens was so poor, that the story goes that he once tried marketing his services by writing his name and contact details on the legs of local ladies of the night that worked in his area.

-Charles was a very fast writer and wrote A Christmas Carol in less than two months as a way to try and make money as he was nearly bankrupt from his failed novel Martin Chuzzlewit.
+Dickens was a very fast writer and wrote A Christmas Carol in less than two months as yet a way to try and make money, as he was nearly bankrupt from his failed novel Martin Chuzzlewit.

 But that’s not all!

-Another copywriter – Robert L. May was asked to come up with a Christmas story to give away to shoppers at Montgomery Ward department store in Chicago in 1939.
+Another copywriter, Robert L. May, was asked to come up with a Christmas story to give away to shoppers at Montgomery Ward department store in Chicago in 1939.

-He wrote the story in rhyme, testing it on his 4 year old daughter (very early product testing).
-May’s boss was worried that the red nose may not be appropriate for a family store – after all red noses were associated with alcoholism and drunks (political correctness is not a modern invention).
+The feedback came, and in a fit of political correctness, May’s boss worried that the red nose may not be appropriate for a family store – after all red noses were associated with alcoholism and drunks.
+He wanted to bin the story and have May start again.